Cookies on the UK Anti-Doping website

 As with all athletes, you have a right to have a representative present with you throughout the testing process, and we recommend that you take that opportunity, particularly if this is your first test.

-If you decide not to have a representative, two members of the Doping Control Staff will be present throughout the testing process.
+If you decide not to have a representative, two members of the Doping Control Personnel will be present throughout the testing process.

-When you provide the sample you will be observed by one Doping Control Officer.
-This Officer will be observed by another member of the Doping Control Team and your representative (if you have requested one).
+When you provide the sample you will be observed by one DCO.
+This DCO will be observed by another member of the Doping Control Team (a Second Observer) and your representative (if you have requested one).
 You will not be directly observed by the Second Observer or your representative unless you request them to do so.

 Before giving the sample the athlete will be asked to either wear gloves or wash and dry their hands.